Genesis 49:28

 When Joseph had his father Jacob embalmed after Jacob’s death, Joseph provided the best burial treatment for his father that

-such funeral services for his father Jacob because Joseph’s status and job
+to provide such funeral services for his father Jacob because Joseph’s status

 The lesson here is that you can serve God even when you are rich.
-Of course, for many individuals riches can be an obstacle to serving
+Of course, for many individuals, riches can be an obstacle to

 leads to even more temptations to overcome, including temptations that might be